Something Old World, Something New – Sun Valley Restaurants

 Are We In Ketchum?!?

 But as soon as you step into this cozy quaint restaurant, you’ll feel less like you’re in Ketchum and more in some BIG city like LA, NYC, or Chicago.
-It’s that hot spot that your friend put you on to.
+It’s that hot spot your friend put you on to.
 A calm, relaxing beat quietly plays over the speakers from artists such as DJ Shadow.
 There are less than a dozen seats with hip dressed individuals chatting.
 Small floating shelves contain knick knacks like a tiny bronze decorated elephant.
 Past it all in the tiny kitchen, the sights, sounds, and smells of culinary art being performed at a high level makes your mouth water.

 Japchae, Kimchi, Chiang Oh Mai!